 Helping to defend against any related criminal charges

 Nursing Board Protects the Public, Not Nurses

 Nurses may not be aware that one of the primary purposes of the Board of Nursing is to protect the public by suspending or revoking the license of nurses who act unprofessionally.
 The board’s goal is to ensure public health and safety, first and foremost.
 If a complaint is filed against you, the board will not advocate for you.
 In fact, you will be in an adversarial position with the board.
 The board’s staff will investigate the complaint against you and, if necessary, schedule a hearing where you must defend your actions, reputation and livelihood.
 For this reason, you need to have your own advocate that truly is on your side.

 You may need a nursing license defense attorney in any of the following situations:

-You receive a letter from the Louisiana or Mississippi nursing board that a complaint has been filed against you and the board has decided to investigate
+You receive a letter from the Louisiana State Board of Nursing that a complaint has been filed against you and the board has decided to investigate

 You are asked to self-report an incident to the nursing board